Skip to main content

 async def emit_ui_event(self, event_type: str, data: Dict[str, Any]) -> None

-Emits UI events to all registered subscribers.
+Emits UI events via the EventBus to all subscribed handlers.

 Parameters